PADI Deep Diver vs SSI Deep Diver: Which Should You Choose?

 Certification Requirements

-Both courses require that you already hold an Open Water Diver certification (from their respective agency or a recognized equivalent).
-The minimum age to enroll is 15 years old.
+Both courses require that you already hold an Open Water Diver certification (from their respective agency or a recognised equivalent).
+The minimum age to enrol is 15 years old.

 Course Objectives & Skills Covered